 Maybe you fed your pup some shrimp before checking out this article, or maybe you are doing your due diligence before offering Fido one of these savory crustaceans.
-Shrimps are not only full of meaty protein goodness, but they are also tasty and full of nutrients and health benefits for your pooch.
+Shrimps are not only full of meaty protein goodness, but they are also tasty and full of nutrients.
 So can you feed your dog shrimp, and what happens if you do?

 The short answer is yes, it’s safe for most dogs to eat shrimp in moderation.
 But there are some things that you’ll want to consider before feeding this to your dog.
 There are going to be some limitations due to some pups having a more sensitive stomach, as well as how the shrimp is cooked.
 It’s also possible for some animals to have shellfish allergies with severe reactions, so that’s something to keep in mind.

 While shrimp is a healthy snack, it should only be fed to dogs in small quantities as it can be harmful in large amounts.
 Before you dive straight in and add Shrimp to your dog’s diet, read this comprehensive guide about the do’s and don’ts of Shrimp.

 Shrimp offers dogs protein and plenty of vitamins and minerals that help him achieve a healthy oxidative state.
 Because it’s nutrient-dense, it can be used in limited quantities on a regular basis in most adult dogs’ diets.
 Because it is low in fat and carbohydrates it makes a perfect alternative to commercial dog treats.
 With only 7 calories per Shrimp, it is perfect for those chunkier dogs who find themselves on a diet.